shellywanamaker/shellywanamaker.github.io/_posts/2017-02-07-Annotating-half-41DMRs.md

 Here is an attempt to annotate about half of the 41 DMRs Sean has identified.

 tldr: Many appear to be in gene bodies.
-Some need so investigation as seems like data might be missing.
+Some need investigation as seems like data might be missing.
 Some annotations...
 ```
 P04323.1  RecName: Full=Retrovirus-related Pol polyprotein fro...
 90.5    1e-19
 Q7LHG5.2  RecName: Full=Transposon Ty3-I Gag-Pol polyprotein; ...
 73.2    1e-13